 A motorcycle lawyer is almost always beneficial in these cases.
 The mechanism of injury is much different than in typical passenger car collisions.
 These conveyances have roll cages and seat belts.
 When bikers get hit, they get no protection other than their riding gear.

 They walloped the pavement, and are at the mercy of mother nature.
 You have a vastly better chance with a champion in your corner who knows the rules of the game.
 Ehline Law has an award-winning law firm, with millions recovered in traffic collisions.
 This web page will help you understand why you should give us a chance.

 Determining Who is at Fault in a Left Turn Motorcycle Crash.

 There are motorcycle riders who believe they are protected by California Vehicle Code § 21801.
-That section states that the driver of a vehicle will yield the right of way, until the turn may be made with reasonable safety.
+That section states that the driver of a vehicle will yield the right of way until you can make the turn with reasonable safety.